National Women’s Small Business Month 2025 – Resources, How to Celebrate, & More

 Women-Owned Small Business (WOSB)

-This designation helps with getting federal government grants and contracts.
+This designation facilitates the acquisition of federal government grants and contracts.
 There is a subset of the certification, Economically Disadvantaged Women-Owned Small Business (EDWOSB).
 EDWOSB eligibility requirements are:

 There are several ways for a woman-owned small business to apply for certification.
 You can visit the U.S. Small Business Administration (SBA) to apply for certification.

-Female entrepreneurs can also go through the Department of Veterans Affairs Center for Verification and Evaluation (CVE) or a third-party certifier (TPC).
+Female entrepreneurs can also utilize the Department of Veterans Affairs’ Center for Verification and Evaluation (CVE) or a third-party certifier (TPC) to verify their eligibility.
 The four options for TPCs are:

 Being certified offers many advantages.
 Certified Woman-Owned Businesses can access special grants and funding opportunities.
 Some government contracts are reserved for these businesses.
 This opens doors to new clients and projects.

 Certification can enhance credibility.
-Customers often prefer to support women-owned companies, and they see value in promoting diversity in the marketplace.
+Customers often prefer to support women-owned businesses, as they recognize the value in promoting diversity in the marketplace.

 Are there funding options to help Women Business Owners succeed?

 Women entrepreneurs often seek funding to grow their business ventures.
-Many options exist, including grants, loans, and investors.
-The Small Business Administration (SBA) offers specific programs for female entrepreneurship.
+Several options are available, including grants, loans, and investors.
+The Small Business Administration (SBA) offers specific programs designed to support female entrepreneurship.
 These programs provide capital and support tailored for women business owners.

 Grants: Numerous grants are available for women business owners.
-Organizations like the Amber Grant and the Eileen Fisher Women-Owned Business Grant provide financial support to help women entrepreneurs succeed.
+Organizations such as the Amber Grant and the Eileen Fisher Women-Owned Business Grant offer financial support to help women entrepreneurs succeed.

-Business Loans for Women: Some lenders offer specialized business loans for women to help overcome the gender gap in capital access.
+Business Loans for Women: Some lenders offer specialized business loans specifically designed for women to help bridge the gender gap in access to capital.
 Although women comprise a significant percentage of small business owners, many still have unequal access to funding.
-Per the SBA, women needed a male relative to co-sign any business loan until 1988.
+According to the SBA, women were required to have a male relative co-sign any business loan until 1988.
 While the Women’s Business Ownership Act of that same year helped change things, women still face challenges securing funding.
 These loan programs are designed to correct that imbalance and promote gender parity in entrepreneurship and business financing.

 Investment Opportunities: Investing in female entrepreneurship is growing in popularity.
 More venture capital firms focus on funding women business owners, reflecting a commitment to diversity in the business world.
 Women entrepreneurs can leverage these opportunities to advance their businesses.